Computational Narrative Understanding for Expressive Text-to-Speech: The LibriQuote Dataset

 \subsubsection{Quotation Alignment}

 The output of the text-audio alignment is an array of words in the original text, timestamped in the audio recording.
 We leverage the timestamps and the output of the quotation detection system to segment each audio into a set of read quotations.
-Additionally, we build audio segments from narration paragraphs (\textit{i.e.} parts that are not quotations) in each book.
+Additionally, we build audio segments from narration paragraphs (\textit{i.e.} parts that are not quotations) in each book, and trimmed long start end silences for each audio segment.
 The final construction stage involved assigning contextual information around quotations.
 Based on the alignments, we match each quotation with a window of around $100$ words occurring before and after it, with boundaries defined by paragraphs.
 With LibriQuote, we release the preprocessed texts as well as full paragraph and quotation alignments.
 Thus, it is possible to derive a contextual window of any desirable length around quotations.